-In December 2003, almost 960,000 blind and disabled children were receiving SSI payments.
-They made up 13.9 percent of the more than 6.9 million SSI recipients in December.
-The December data reflect an increase of almost 45,000 child recipients since June 2003.
+In December 2005, more than 1,036,000 blind and disabled children were receiving SSI payments.
+They made up 14.6 percent of the over 7 million SSI recipients.
+The data reflect an increase of over 43,000 child recipients since December 2004.

-To be eligible for SSI payments as a child, an individual must be under age 18 and unmarried and must meet the applicable SSI disability, income, resource, and diagnostic criteria.
+To be eligible for SSI payments as a child, an individual must be under age 18 and unmarried and must meet the applicable SSI income, resource, and diagnostic criteria.